systematic-magic/AgingPubMed/research_papers_html.rst

 16.1.3.
 Check all the :ref:`mononym<mononym>` (names which have no initials) to be “true” mononyms (check `PubMed <https://pubmed.ncbi.nlm.nih.gov/>`_ site).

 16.1.4.
-Check that List of Authors contains no more than either:
+Check that list of authors contains no more than either:

 - 13 authors followed by “et al.”  OR